 While the Forney Museum of Transportation in Denver is focused on more than just trains, its exhibit on these iron horses is still extensive.
 If you're a fan of scale models, make sure to check out the model of Union Pacific number 4005, or "Big Boy," the world's largest steam locomotive — only 75 of these 1:32-scale trains were ever built.
 In addition to the scale model, the Forney Museum also has the real deal, including the Forney Locomotive — affectionately dubbed the "Little Giant," it's a precursor to the elevated train of today.
 These smaller locomotives were heavily relied upon during the late 1800s and early 1900s as conveyances for both passengers and products in and around metropolitan areas.

-While the Pioneer & Train Museum in Gunnison has a wider focus than just the romanticized locomotive, their tribute to this piece of Americana is still an evident eye-catcher.
+Though the Pioneer & Train Museum in Gunnison has a wider focus than just the romanticized locomotive, their tribute to this piece of Americana is still an evident eye-catcher.
 The centerpiece of the museum's train collection is the immaculately kept D&RG Narrow Gauge engine number 268.
 At the Gunnison Pioneer & Train Museum's rail yard, you can peruse a variety of artifacts, including a locomotive, a boxcar, gondola, livestock car and everyone's favorite: a bright-red caboose.
 Each is displayed on museum grounds near an authentic water tower, once used by the same rail company that originally laid the tracks in the area, D&RG Railroad.

 Pueblo's railway museum invites visitors to see, enter and sometimes ride pieces of railroad history.
 The museum his home to the AT&SF #2912, the largest steam locomotive of its type, as well as three operating GP-7 diesel locomotives and the Southeast Colorado Heritage Center's railroad artifacts and interpretive displays about how the railroad developed the area.
 The railyard, just a short distance from the historic 1889 Pueblo Union Depot, is situated beside the main line of the Union Pacific and BNSF tracks.
 More than 25 trains pass through each day, making for great photo ops.